An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

 we get that

 which implies that

 We now consider the error terms coming from the last two lines in the right hand side in \eqref{eq: comm Q4}.
-We then have to estimate two types of error terms, we have four terms which can be estimated in the same way.
-We consider, for instance,
+We have to estimate two types of error terms.
+The first type is, for instance,

 Similarly as in previous propositions, we write $(u^>_\sigma)^2 = \delta - \nu_\sigma$.
 We have